-&lt;sup>7Malueg (1992) shows in a symmetric Cournot duopoly, in which firms hold the same ownership stakes, v, in one another, that the second effect may dominate the first.
+7Malueg (1992) shows in a symmetric Cournot duopoly, in which firms hold the same ownership stakes, v, in one another, that the second effect may dominate the first.
 But if this were the case, firms would not wish to increase v, so we should not observe such an outcome.
-While MS typically soften competition, they may also have a bright side.
+While MS among rivals typically soften competition, they may also have a bright side.
 Lopez and Vives (2018) (general oligopoly model with symmetric cross or common ownership structure) and Shelegia and Spiegel (2016) (Bertrand duopoly with asymmetric cross-ownership structure) show that MS in rivals may encourage cost-reducing investments.
+Moreover, vertical MS acquisitions may be welfare-improving because they allow downstream and upstream firms to partially internalize various externalities that they impose on one another (see e.g., Spiegel, 2013).

-Wang (2018) study 774 horizontal MS acquisitions in U.S. manufacturing industries announced in 1980-2010 and find that the acquisitions raised prices by 2% and raised price-cost margins by 0.7%, even after controlling for other factors that may have accounted for these increases.
+razor blades.
+Nain and Wang (2018) study 774 horizontal MS acquisitions in U.S. manufacturing industries announced in 1980-2010 and find that the acquisitions raised prices by 2% and raised price-cost margins by 0.7%, even after controlling for other factors that may have accounted for these increases.

-In this paper, we wish to shed light on the competitive effects of MS acquisitions and in particular, examine whether they facilitate collusion.
-As far as we know, there is still no empirical evidence on the effects of MS acquisitions on the ability of firms to collude (tacitly or explicitly).
+In this paper, we find indirect evidence for the anticompetitive effect of horizontal MS acquisitions.
 Our empirical strategy relies on the fact that it is generally accepted that leniency programs (LP), which allow firms and individuals who report their cartel activity and cooperate with the antitrust authority to avoid criminal sanctions and fines, can destabilize collusive agreements.
-Indeed, following the success of the U.S. revision of its LP in 1993, many countries have introduced LPs with similar designs in order to detect existing cartels and deter new ones from being formed.
-Hence, once an LP is introduced, firms may need to either stabilize their collusive agreements or find a way to soften competition if a collapse of collusion is inevitable.
-Acquiring MS in rivals is one way of doing it because it facilitates collusion and may soften competition when collusion is not sustainable.
+Indeed, following the success of the U.S. revision of its LP in 1993, many countries have introduced LPs with similar designs in order to detect existing cartels and deter new ones from being formed.8 Hence, once an LP is introduced, colluding firms may wish to acquire MS in rivals to either stabilize their collusive agreements or soften competition if a collapse of collusion is inevitable.9 Firms that wish to start colluding after the LP is already in place may also wish to acquire MS in rivals to sustain their newly formed collusive agreements.
 Accordingly, we examine whether the introduction of an LP encourages MS acquisitions.